yonid4/when/README.md

 - **📨 Event Invitations**: Comprehensive invitation system with RSVP tracking and status management
 - **🎯 Event Finalization**: Coordinators can finalize events to specific time slots with participant confirmation
 - **⏱️ Continuous Timeline UI**: New time slot display component for visualizing availability across time ranges
+- **🌍 Timezone Support**: All proposed times are stored in UTC and automatically converted to user's local timezone for display

 ### Technical Improvements
 - **Enhanced Authentication**: Refactored backend decorators to pass user IDs more efficiently